National Institute of Technology, Puducherry: History

-NIT Puducherry is having a campus spread around 258 acres in the suburban village Poovam and Thiruvettakudy of city of Karaikal in the Union territory of Puducherry.
-NIT Puducherry is a fully residential campus.
-The institute and hostels are equipped with Internet and LAN facility.
-The campus consists of boys hostel, girls hostel, science block, administrative block, guest house, director residence, staff residence.
-The institute also has Sports complex with Football ground, Basketball ground, Cricket ground and Badminton Court.

 Organisation and administration

 Governance

 The President of India is the ex officio visitor of all the National Institutes of Technology (NITs).
 The National Institutes of Technology Council (NIT Council) works directly under him and it includes the minister-in-charge of technical education in Central Government, the Chairman and the Directors of all the NITs, the Chairman of University Grants Commission (India), the Director-General of Council of Scientific and Industrial Research, the Directors of other selected central institutions of repute, members of Parliament, Joint Council Secretary of Ministry of Human Resource Development, nominees of the Central Government, All India Council for Technical Education and the Visitor.
 The NIT Council is the highest decision making body in the NIT fraternity and is answerable only to the Government of India.
-The NIT Council is expected to meet regularly and take steps conducive for maximum growth of the NITs as whole in the near future.

-Below the NIT Council is each NIT's Board of Governors.
+The NIT Council is expected to meet regularly and take steps conducive for maximum growth of the NITs as whole in the near future.Below the NIT Council is each NIT's Board of Governors.
 Each institute has a Board of Governors responsible for its administration and control.
 The Board of Governors of each NIT consists of the chairman and other members, which include government, industry, alumni, deans and associate deans, registrar, head of departments and faculty representation.
 The Director is the chairperson of the Senate and serves under the Board of Governors and is the Institute's chief academic and executive officer.
 The Registrar is the chief administrative officer and overviews day-to-day operations.
 Below the Head of Department, are the various faculty members (professors, assistant professors, and lecturers).

 Academic policies are decided by the Senate, which is composed of some professors and other representatives.
 The Senate controls and approves the curriculum, courses, examinations, and results.
 Senate committees examine specific academic matters.
 The teaching, training, and research activities of various departments of the institute are periodically reviewed to maintain educational standards.

 The NITs across India and are fully funded institutions under the Central Government with Deemed to be University status.
 The move was intended to make the institutions centers of excellence and being developed as autonomous and flexible academic institutions of excellence to meet the sweeping changes taking place in the industrial environment in post liberalized India and also the rapidly changing scene of technical education globally.